GreyLimit/DCCGenerator/README.md

 In addition to this the TWI and LCD code previously used has been removed and replaced with more flexible packages which have a small memory foot print and do not block execution of the firmware (unless told to do so).

-This has enabled some "fixes" to be removed and restored a cleaner operting structure to the firmware (imho).
+This has enabled some "fixes" to be removed and restored a cleaner operating structure to the firmware (imho).

 ## DCC Plus Plus Command Summary